-You also won't get all your equity at once; usually you get some amount per amount of time you work.
+You also won't get all your equity at once; usually there is a vesting period, meaning you get some amount for each month or year that you work.
 So let's say your % share is paid out over years.

 Over time, you may get diluted.
 This happens because the company has to take in more money in order to get to a place where it can sell itself (hence A Round, B Round, etc.) This can actually be a good thing, because it means the company is growing and increasing in value.

-So imagine they took in another $ at a $ valuation.
+So imagine they took in another $ at a $ post-money valuation.